-2. Make sure franchise taxes are current.

-3. Fill out annual report and/or Final Franchise Tax Report and pay franchise taxes.

-4. Fill out and return the correct withdrawal form and fee.
+- 1. Check all general points listed in Part A. - 2.
+Make sure franchise taxes are current.
+All unpaid franchise taxes, penalties and interest must be paid. - 3.
+Fill out annual report and/or Final Franchise Tax Report and pay franchise taxes. - 4.
+Fill out and return the correct withdrawal form and fee.